ssilverman/QNEthernet/README.md

 * `close()`: Closes a connection, but without waiting.
 It's similar to `stop()`.
 * `closeOutput()`: Shuts down the transmit side of the socket.
 This is a half-close operation.
+* `connectionId()`: Returns an ID for the connection to which the client refers.
+  It will return non-zero if connected and zero if not connected.
+Note that it's possible for new connections to reuse previously-used IDs.
 * `writeFully(b)`: Writes a single byte.
 * `writeFully(s)`: Writes a string (`const char *`).
 * `writeFully(s, size)`: Writes characters (`const char *`).